stephaneworkspace/backupmysystemusb2ub/README.rst

 backupmystemusb2usb is a GPLv3-liscensed Python package for backup usb key

-It run on Python 3.7 and has on Python dependencies for yaml
+Its runs on Python 3.7 and has a dependency for yaml

 Installation
 ------------